barboraberkova/english-for-designers/homework-11.md

 ## Starting on a Blank Canvas /sketching process
 process

-I translated these initial conceptual ideas into low-fidelity layout sketches.
+With these user expectations, I translated these initial conceptual ideas into low-fidelity layout sketches.
 This process helped me before committing to high-fidelity UI elements.

 ![pencil sketches of wireframes and app map](img/sketches.png)